A Writer’s Lament

 The question, O me! so sad, recurring—What good amid these, O me, O life?

 That you are here—that life exists and identity,

 That the powerful play goes on, and you may contribute a verse.

 That was how it was.

 All the stage is a play, so we hear from Shakespeare.
 We are but players, bit players, I sense.
 Whitman tells us, our job is to contribute a verse.

-The “job” of being a Mom was all consuming.
-I did resent the housework.
+The “job” of being a Mom was all-consuming.
+I resented the housework.
+I resented cooking dinner.
+How can one make chicken exciting over and over?
+(It's easier today with Instagram and TikTok).
 I did wonder if the new me, the Mom, was now so dominant, that the old me, the girl who was a writer, my “identity”, was dying a silent death in the recesses of my memory.

 Once a writer, always a writer.

-The children grew and went off to school, to learn how to find their own identity.
+The children grew and went off to school, in search of their own identity.
 The care continued, but I was, at last, offered several hours in the day to do as I pleased.

 I turned back to my writing.